GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 71.
+Voice Text: Psalme LXXI.
 My trust, o Lord, in thee I have put evermore

 General Note